appaquet/exocore/data/replication.md

 # Replication
+The replication is handled by [`Engine`](src/engine/mod.rs).

-We have 2 data structures to replicate:
+There are 2 data structures to replicate:
-* Chain: immutable collection of blocks that contain entries.
+* **Chain**: immutable collection of blocks that contain entries.
 Entries can be arbitrary data stored for the index layer, or metadata entries related to the chain.

-* Pending store: transient store in which latest operations are aggregated, to eventually be added to the chain.
+* **Pending store**: transient store in which latest operations are aggregated, to eventually be added to the chain.

 ## Pending store replication
-Pending store's replication is handled by the engine's [`Pending Store Synchronizer.`](src/engine/pending_sync.rs)
+Pending store's replication is handled by the [`Pending Store Synchronizer`](src/engine/pending_sync.rs).

 ### Messages
-* `PendingSyncRequest`(List<PendingSyncRange>)
+* `PendingSyncRequest(List<PendingSyncRange>)`
     * Each `PendingSyncRange` contains:
       * The bounds of the range of operations to compare.
 Bounds can be omitted to represent no boundaries (represented by value 0)
       * The metadata information of that range in the local store (hash + count)
       * Operations data that need to be applied before comparing the local store information
       * Operations headers that are given to compare the local store's operations, resulting in the stores to request or send missing operations to the other nodes.

-Example:
+#### Example:
 ```
    A                               B
  0,5,10                          0,5,12